 3. Diagonal integration

-Diagonal integration is a combination of both horizontal and vertical integration.
+Diagonal integration combines horizontal and vertical integration.

-Customers are not only targeted at various stages of their journey, but also through various channels simultaneously.
+Basically, it wraps everything together into a digital marketing bundle.
+Customers are targeted at various stages of their journey and through multiple channels simultaneously.

 What’s appealing about this type of integration is that it acknowledges the complexity of customer interactions in today's multi-channel environment.